itswadesh/npm-swadesh/README.md

 ## Usages

-you can use this by importing services and tehn using teh functions as needed
+you can use this by importing services and then using the functions as needed

 ```bash
 import {services} from '@misiki/litekart-utils'